cedowens/C2_Cradle/README.md

 Since I already included a docker image for MacC2, I simply run that image.
 No additional changes were made.

-I created a shared volume between the host and the MacC2 container located at /var/lib/docker/volumes/macc2.
+I created a shared volume between the host and the MacC2 container located at:
+> /var/lib/docker/volumes/macc2

 You can use this shared directory to access things such as the macro.txt file, MacC2_client.py, and other C2 artifacts (ex: screenshots, files downloaded, etc).

+Once the setup is done, by default the MacC2 https server will listen on 0.0.0.0 port 443.

+The IP/hsotname provided during setup will be used to configure the client (MacC2_client.py) as well as the macro generated and dropped at macro.txt.
+Both of those files can be accessed from inside the MacC2 container at:

+> /var/lib/docker/volumes/macc2

 ### 3. Deimos C2: